-A POSITA would have had the skills and rationale in light of the teachings/suggestions of Okada-Odendaal, and state-of-art knowledge, to implement the above-modification while considering design tradeoffs and techniques/technologies with a reasonable expectation of success.
-Especially given such modification would have involved known technologies/techniques (e.g., flexible PCB having a set of multi-layer spiral-shaped coils) to yield the predictable result of expanding/complementing applications of an inductive powering/charging system, like that contemplated by Okada-Odendaal.
+A POSITA would have had the skills and rationale in light of the teachings/suggestions of Okada-Odendaal, and state-of-art knowledge, to implement the above-modification while considering design tradeoffs and techniques/technologies with a reasonable expectation of success, especially given such modification would have involved known technologies/techniques (e.g., flexible PCB having a set of multi-layer spiral-shaped coils) to yield the predictable result of expanding/complementing applications of an inductive powering/charging system, like that contemplated by Okada-Odendaal.
 (Ex.
 1002, ¶135; §IX.A.1(a).)
 See KSR at 416-18.
-A POSITA would have been further motivated to implement in the Okada system a primary coil comprising a flexible PCB, multi-turn coil having multiple layers of substantially similar patterns of substantially spiral-shaped conductors in light of the teachings of Shima, as explained below.
+A POSITA would have been further motivated to implement in the Okada system a primary coil comprising a flexible PCB multi-turn coil having multiple layers of substantially spiral-shaped conductor patterns in light of Shima, as explained below.

-Indeed, to the extent the Okada-Odendaal combination does not expressly disclose a primary coil comprising multi-layer spiral-shaped flexible PCB coils having "multiple layers of substantially similar patterns" of spiral-shaped the layers," a POSITA would have found it obvious to do so given that was a common design for interconnecting multi-layer PCB circuit arrangements, as exemplified by Shima.
+Indeed, to the extent the Okada-Odendaal combination does not expressly disclose a primary coil comprising multi-layer spiral-shaped flexible PCB coils having "multiple layers of substantially spiral-shaped conductor patterns" and "vias interconnecting at least some of the layers of conductor patterns," a POSITA would have found it obvious to do so given that was a common design for interconnecting multi-layer PCB circuit arrangements, as exemplified by Shima.
 (Ex.
 1002, ¶136.)

 Shima, like Okada-Odendaal, discloses an inductive power/signal transfer system using primary and secondary coils (Ex.
-1032, Abstract, 1:42-50, 2:12-4:10, 5:62-6:53, 7:17-8:38), and thus is similarly in the same technical field as the '371 patent. (§IX.A.1; Ex.
-1001, Abstract.)
-Likewise, Shima discloses features reasonably pertinent to particular problem(s) the '371 patent inventor and a POSITA was trying to solve.
+1032, Abstract, 1:42-50, 2:12-4:10, 5:62-6:53, 7:17-8:38), and thus is similarly in the same technical field as the '942 patent. (§IX.A.1; Ex.
+1001, Abstract, 1:50-7:50.)
+Likewise, Shima discloses features reasonably pertinent to particular problem(s) the '942 patent inventor and a POSITA was trying to solve.
 (Id.; Ex.
-1001, Abstract, 11:5-10; Ex.
+1001 1:50-7:50; Ex.
 1002, ¶137.)
 Therefore, a POSITA had reasons to consider/consult Shima when looking to design/implement the above-discussed Okada-Odendaal system.
 (Id.)

-Shima discloses coils having similar spiral patterns that reside on different layers of PCBs ("coil having multiple layers of substantially similar patterns of substantially spiral-shaped conductors"), where the coil patterns are connected by through-holes (which a POSITA would have understood to be "vias").
+Shima discloses coils having similar spiral patterns that reside on different layers of PCBs ("coil having multiple layers of substantially similar patterns of substantially spiral-shaped conductors"), where the coil patterns are connected by through-holes (known as "vias").
 (Ex.
-1002, ¶¶89-91, 138.)
+1002, ¶89-91, 138.)
 For example, FIG. 3A (below) is described having "a plurality of thin printed-circuit substrates 30-1 to 30-n having similar coil patterns 32-1 to 32-n."
 (Ex.
 1032, 5:62-6:1, FIGS. 3D-3E (below), 6:13-35.)
 Starting and terminating ends of the coil patterns are connected using through-holes 33 and 34, respectively.
 (Id., 6:4-21.)
-Layers of loop patterns (e.g., 37-1 to 37-n (FIG. 5A (below))) may also "have the respective through-holes [39] connected in such a way that a spiral coil is formed in the direction in which the printed-circuit substrates 30-1 to 30-n are stacked."
+Layers of loop patterns (e.g., 37-1 to 37-n (FIG. 5A (below))) may also "have the respective through-holes

+[39] connected in such a way that a spiral coil is formed in the direction in which the printed-circuit substrates 30-1 to 30-n are stacked."
 (Id., 7:17-35.)
 (Ex.
 1002, ¶138.)